 Introduction to BTEC Diploma

-A BTEC or Business and Technology Education Council Diploma are specialised courses designed for work-related qualifications.
+A BTEC Diploma or Business and Technology Education Council Diploma are specialised courses designed for work-related qualifications.
 These courses combine practical learning approaches with the theory content in accordance to the subject under study.
 BTECs are vocational qualifications and are practical in nature.
 The BTEC courses would suit both your learning interest as well as help you devise plans of what to do after your studies.

 There are 2,000+ BTEC qualifications available across 16 sectors.
 All of them are available right from entry level to Level 7 professional qualifications, which is equivalent to the postgraduate level.
 Some of the BTEC qualifications include –

 - Health and Social Care

 - Computer Science and ICT

 - Public Services